department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-design-system-update-or-addition.md

 ---
-name: CMS Design System update or addition
+name: CMS Design System Update or Addition
-about: Use this template for Desin system updates.
+about: Use this template for Design system updates.
 title: 'Update/add <insert topic here> in the design system.'
 labels: CMS design system, CMS Team, Needs refining
 assignees: BlakeOrgan